 Mid-America Baptist Theological Seminary provides academic advising to all students to assist them in scheduling classes, to aid in selecting courses for effective training, and to help ensure timely completion of their course of study.
 Graduate students are responsible for initiating contact with their assigned academic advisor.
-Academic advisors are available to meet with assigned students during registration of each semester and by appointment.
+Academic advisors are available to meet with assigned students via email, video chat, or in person by appointment.

+Doctoral Students

-Doctoral Students-The associate dean of doctoral programs is responsible for the academic advising of all PhD and DMin students.
+The associate dean of doctoral programs is responsible for the academic advising of all PhD and DMin students.
 He assigns faculty members to assist as needed.